Partial VOROS: A Cost-aware Performance Metric for Binary Classifiers with Precision and Capacity Constraints: BOUNDS ON ROC SPACE

 \subsection{Feasible Region}

 We now consider enforcing both precision and capacity constraints, along with some practical assumptions typical in our target applications.
 These constraints narrow down ROC space to a particular smaller region we call the feasible region.
+This is similar to what \citet{morasca2020assessment} call a ``region of interest'', though ours incorporates precision and capacity.

-\begin{defn}[Practical Assumptions] From here on, we assume our dataset and bound limits satisfy: \begin{itemize} \item $|\mathcal{P}| < |\mathcal{N}|$: Negatives are more common. \item $p<\alpha < 1.0$ : Precision is reasonable. \item $0 < \kappa < |\mathcal{D}|$: Capacity is non-trivial. \item $t < \frac{\alpha N}{\alpha N + (1-\alpha)P}$ : Never-alarm has maximal cost. \end{itemize} \end{defn} Note $\kappa <|\mathcal{D}|$ ensures that the always-alarm baseline is not feasible.
-The $t$ bound in the last item ensures that the never-alarm baseline maximizes cost for the feasible region (see appendix).
+\parbox{0.98\linewidth}{ \begin{defn}[Practical Assumptions] In order to focus on the cases that arise in practical settings, we make some assumptions going forward (remaining edge cases are handled in App.~\ref{supp_casesForPolygons}).
+From here on, in the main paper, we assume our dataset, precision limit $\alpha$, and capacity limit $\kappa$ satisfy: \begin{itemize}[leftmargin=4mm] \item $|\mathcal{P}| < |\mathcal{N}|$: Negatives are more common. \item $p<\alpha < 1.0$ : Precision is reasonable. \item $0 < \kappa < |\mathcal{D}|$: Capacity is non-trivial. \item $t < \frac{\alpha |\mathcal{N}|}{\alpha |\mathcal{N}| + (1-\alpha)|\mathcal{P}|}$: Never-alarm has maximal cost. \end{itemize} \end{defn} } The strict inequality $\kappa <|\mathcal{D}|$ in item 3 ensures the always-alarm baseline is not feasible.
+The $t$ bound in the last item ensures that the never-alarm baseline maximizes cost for the feasible region (see App.~\ref{supp_isoperformanceCases}).